 - A computer to install Remix OS onto.

-Also, you must know how to boot using a portable flash drive on your computer.
+You must know how to boot using a portable flash drive on your computer.
 Please check this guide if you don’t know and need to learn the same.

-Create boot stick using its own Installation Tool
+1.1 Create boot stick from Installation Tool

 Installation Tool provided with the Remix OS is the de facto tool for creating a bootable device with Remix OS.
 Follow the below steps to create a bootable flash disk: